The following information is provided for reference purposes only and should be used at your own risk!

 Note: Tighten bolts evenly in multiple passes.
 Verify one pass with all bolts fully tightened.

-Remove vanos oil flow regulator from vanos.
+Remove Vanos oil flow regulator from Vanos.

-Rotate regulator to break seize then pull regulator from vanos.
+Rotate regulator to break seize then pull regulator from Vanos.

 Remove regulator small O-ring.